cloudlinux/tuxcare-documentation/docs/extended-lifecycle-support/README.md

 ### CVE status definition

-- Needs Triage - we receive issue
+- Needs Triage: Vulnerability information received and pending initial review
-- In Research - we are investigating issue
+- In Research: Investigating the details of the vulnerability
-- In Progress - we are fixing problem
+- In Progress: Developing a fix for the identified vulnerability
-- In Testing - we are testing our fix
+- In Testing: Testing the developed fix for the vulnerability
-- In Rollout - fix released in rollout repos
+- In Rollout: Releasing the fix in rollout repositories
-- Released - fix released
+- Released: Fix has been fully released to all users
-- Ignored - we decide to ignore this CVE for some reason.
-Reason can be found in statement field
+- Ignored: This CVE is ignored for specific reasons, detailed in the statement field
-- Not Vulnerable - vulnerable not exist in our version
+- Not Vulnerable: The vulnerability does not affect our version
-- Already Fixed - already fixed by vendor
+- Already Fixed: The vulnerability has already been addressed by the vendor

 ### Duration of support